fluencelabs/nox/docs/guides/kickstart.md

 Fluence CLI 0.1.2
 ```

-If you're seeing cli's version, proceed to the next step.
+If you see cli's version, proceed to the next step.

 ### Publishing via Fluence CLI
 First, you will need some info prepared:
 - Ethereum Kovan account with some money on it
   - You can [get money from faucet](https://github.com/kovan-testnet/faucet)
 - A private key for your Ethereum Kovan account.
 It could be either in hex or as a keystore JSON file.
-  - For keystore file you will also need a password.
+  - For the keystore file you will also need a password.
 For more info on keystore file, please read [cli README](../cli/README.md#keystore-json-file).

 Now you're ready to publish your app. _Examples below will specify a cluster size of 4 nodes for your app.
 Adjust it to your needs._